GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Experiments

 \subsection{Main Results}

 \textbf{Comparison Methods} We compare our method with various 3D object generation methods equipped with the latest 2D completion methods.
-First, to validate the 3D amodal completion ability with unposed sparse views of \name{}, we employ TRELLIS~\cite{xiang2025structured}, Amodal3R~\cite{wu2025amodal3r}, and FreeSplatter~\cite{xu2025freesplatter} for comparison.
+First, to validate the 3D amodal completion ability with unposed sparse views of \name{}, we employ TRELLIS~\cite{xiang2025structured}, Amodal3R~\cite{wu2025amodal3r}, FreeSplatter~\cite{xu2025freesplatter}, and the most recent SAM3D~\cite{chen2025sam} (implemented MV-SAM3D for sparse-view scenarios) for comparison.
 We utilize \cite{ao2025open} to perform 2D amodal completion at sparse views.
 Second, to demonstrate that \name{} is also effective and can generate high-quality 3D assets in real-world scenarios, we show \emph{in-the-wild} and \emph{in-the-scene} qualitative results, compared with Amodal3R~\cite{wu2025amodal3r} and SceneGen~\cite{meng2025scenegen}, respectively.

 \textbf{Quantitative Results.} We present quantitative results tested on the GSO dataset.
-We first render 3D consistent masks and then generate all 1030 objects one by one.
-For a fair comparison, we select those views whose visible parts occupy from 30\% to 70\% of the whole.
-To validate the effectiveness and generalizability of our \name{}, we compare our method with others on different numbers of sparse view settings, \ie, 1, 2, and 4 views.
-As shown in Tab.~\ref{tab: exp_metric}, we employ Fr\'echet Inception Distance (FID)~\cite{heusel2017gans}, Kernel Inception Distance (KID)~\cite{binkowski2018demystifying} to evaluate the quality of rendered images; CLIP-Score~\cite{radford2021learning} to measure the feature similarity; Minimum Matching Distance (MMD) and Coverage (COV)~\cite{nichol2022point} to evaluate the geometry quality.
+We first render 3D consistent masks and then follow the inference proxy (Sec.~\ref{method:training}) to generate all 1030 objects in the dataset.
+For a fair comparison, we select those views whose visible parts occupy from 30\% to 70\% of the whole rendering.
+To validate the effectiveness and generalizability of our \name{}, we compare our method with others on different numbers of sparse view settings, \ie, 1, 2, and 4 views. \junwei{We note that SAM3D is evaluated solely under the single-view setting, consistent with its original design configuration and the official implementation.} As shown in Tab.~\ref{tab: exp_metric}, we employ Fr\'echet Inception Distance (FID)~\cite{heusel2017gans}, Kernel Inception Distance (KID)~\cite{binkowski2018demystifying} to evaluate the quality of rendered images; CLIP-Score~\cite{radford2021learning} to measure the feature similarity; Minimum Matching Distance (MMD) and Coverage (COV)~\cite{nichol2022point} to evaluate the geometry quality. \junwei{Moreover, we evaluate the Perceptual Coherence Score (denoted as PCS) of the generated 3D objects using a VLM~\cite{bai2025qwen3}.
+See supplementary material for detailed explanations of applied metrics.}